-Developments teams spend years to create an effective management and transparent development process on their projects.
-At the same time product owners always look for guides like “How to work with developers”.
-After a number of pleasant comments from our clients and realizing that communication process is our strength, we decided to share how we organize it in a blog post.
+Development teams spend years to create effective management and development process on their projects.
+After numerous pleasant comments from our clients about our work style, we realized that it’s our strength and decided to share how we organize transparent communication and development processes in the team.

 The biggest doubts of product owners who want to hire a dedicated team for their project are:

 To put aside all these doubts we schedule an introduction call where we discuss the next steps of future collaboration.

 Together with clients, we discuss results they want to achieve, problems with current solutions and features that we plan to implement.

 At planning meetings, we set up the main goal of the app and features that have to be implemented first.
 In addition, we discuss metrics that we are going to collect to see how our work influences product growth.
 This data helps analyze our work and decide what to do next.

 If you want to learn more about our approach to startups strategy and metrics we suggest to collect, read our post about building MVP.